-While Consumer Energy Alliance approves of filling up our rainy day oil fund when prices are low, we also know that Big Oil isn’t a reality.
-It’s a buzzword.
-Just like Big Tech, Big Ag and Big Pharma.
-More often than not, it’s a term thrown around for emotional impact, and clearly borrowed from the “Big Tobacco” blueprint many activists and their PR companies use because it helps their cause to demonize an industry.
-And heck, recycling an idea is better than finding solutions – it’s cheaper too.
+While Consumer Energy Alliance approves filling up our rainy-day oil supply, we also know that Big Oil isn’t a reality.
+It’s a buzzword, just like Big Tech, Big Ag, and Big Pharma.
+More often than not, it’s a term thrown around for emotional impact and clearly borrowed from the “Big Tobacco” blueprint many activists and their PR companies use because it helps their cause to demonize an industry.
+And heck, recycling an idea is better than finding solutions – it’s cheaper, too.

 But let’s let the facts speak instead of opinions.
-There are certainly some enormous oil companies, which in the energy sector are known as “Supermajors.”
-People most often think of Shell, ExxonMobil, BP and Chevron, just based on their sheer market size, which makes them some of the largest publicly traded companies in the world.
+There certainly are some enormous oil companies in the energy sector known as “Supermajors.”
+People most often think of Shell, ExxonMobil, BP, and Chevron just based on their sheer market size, which makes them some of the largest publicly traded companies in the world.

 You’d think that makes them responsible for most of the oil production in the U.S., right?

-The reality, outside of the 8 supermajors, oil production in the U.S. is dominated by more than 6,000 independent oil companies in operation here.
-These companies drill close to 91% of the country’s oil and natural gas wells, produce 83% of our oil and about 90% of our natural gas.
+The reality, outside of the six supermajors, oil production in the U.S. is dominated by more than 6,000 independent oil companies.
+These companies drill close to 91% of the country’s oil and natural gas wells and produce 83% of our oil and about 90% of our natural gas.

 More importantly, they support 2.9 percent of jobs and pay out over $345.6 billion in wages – which doesn’t include the money they spend in the communities they live and work in across the nation.